 Skip to Content

-By Elizabeth Wolfe and Sarah Dewberry, CNN
+By Elizabeth Wolfe and Pete Muntean, and Sarah Dewberry, CNN

 “This is a tragic event tonight.
 It’s a tragic loss of life,” Diaz said.

+Manuel Arciniega was nearby when the crash occurred, he told CNN affiliate KPRC.
 “My buddy behind me told me to look up in the sky, and I just saw the cell tower crumbling down.
-They said a helicopter hit it,” Arciniega told the affiliate.
+They said a helicopter hit it.”

 “It will be a large investigation because of the expanse of the accident,” Diaz said.
 If residents find helicopter parts in the area, they should avoid touching them and notify fire or police officials, he added.